ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Catholic University of America Student Activities

-The Catholic University of America has several thriving College Republicans.
-In fact, more students participate in the College Republicans than any other on-campus activity.
+The Catholic University of America has several thriving College Democrats.
+In fact, more students participate in the College Democrats than any other on-campus activity.

-Other popular student organizations at The Catholic University of America include Habitat for Humanity, Student Nurse's Association, Cardinals for Life and College Democrats.
+Other popular student organizations at The Catholic University of America include College Republicans, Habitat for Humanity, Cardinals for Life and Filipino Organization of Catholic University Students.

-The Catholic University of America students' favorite campus events are Luaupalooza, Fall Fiesta and Late Night Breakfast.
+The Catholic University of America students' favorite campus events are Capital Fest, Cardinalpalooza and Fall Festival.

 Does The Catholic University of America Offer Student Housing?